MSI Claw A1M

 The MSI Claw A1M is a handheld gaming computer developed by Micro-Star International (MSI), released in March 2024.

 Technical features

-It has a 7-inch 120HZ LCD IPS display, and is powered by a Meteor Lake-based Intel Core Ultra 5 135H or Ultra 7 155H, with 8 Xe GPU cores and 12 CPU cores (4 performance + 8 efficiency, 135H) or 14 CPU cores (6 performance + 8 efficiency, 155H).
+It has a 7-inch 120HZ LCD IPS display, and is powered by a Meteor Lake-based Intel Core Ultra 5 135H or Ultra 7 155H, with 8 Xe GPU cores and 14 CPU cores (4 performance + 10 efficiency, 135H) or 16 CPU cores (6 performance + 10 efficiency, 155H).
 Other hardware includes a 53 watt-hour Li-ion battery and 16 GB of RAM, based on information from previews.

 The Claw comes with Wi-Fi, two speakers, a Thunderbolt 4-capable USB Type-C port, HDMI output and an audio jack.
-It runs Windows 11 Home and MSI Android App player.
+It runs with Microsoft's Windows 11 and MSI Android App player.
 It weighs 675 grams and has a black outer coating.

 Reception

 The device was criticized by reviewers for high power draw and lower performance than competing handheld PCs.

 Wired called the hardware outdated and battery life poor next to competitors.